b0bd0g/OneGate/README.md

 <img src="./pictures/rev_shell_connect.png" alt="Image" width="600">

 An analysis of the MDE dashboard shows only one detection by MDE which had to do with a compromised account and the dumping of a SAM hive (this was a shared environment so other people were doing other things).
+This detection was present prior to running OneGate.
 Of interest is the fact that MDE had flagged the `jumpone$` account shown in the picture below as being compromised - this was the same account used to sign in to deploy OneGate on the target machine meaning that even with a flagged account MDE did not detect the execution of the reverse shell.

 <img src="./pictures/mde_dashboard.png" alt="Image" width="1000">